 A key factor which impacts the time requirement of our algorithm is the number of white pieces on the board.
 As the number of white pieces increase, the branching factor of the algorithm increases which leads to a higher time complexity, noting O(bm).

 Similarly, as the difficulty of the problem increases (i.e. the number of pieces or the need for pieces to jump to solve the problem) the time requirement will also increase.
-This is largely because our heuristic does not encourage stacks, and so if a stack is needed it will need to process many nodes before a solution is found.
+This is largely because our heuristic does not encourage stacks (of more than 1 token), and so if a stack is needed it will need to process many nodes before a solution is found.

-[any other thoughts??]
+[any other thoughts??] – not at the moment.
+Great work!
+If I have anything over the next day I’ll let you know.